jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 - Automating these Command Documents through [Maintenance Windows](/blog/automate-instance-hygiene-with-aws-ssm-1/)
 - Safely chaining Command Documents through [Automation Documents](/blog/automate-instance-hygiene-with-aws-ssm-2/), and aborting for any failures

-This post will now look into how we can use Automation Documents to perform maintenance on EC2 instances without causing any reduced user experience.
+This post will now look into how we can use Automation Documents to perform maintenance on EC2 instances without causing any degraded user experience.

 ## Prerequisites